multiplealiases/Databending-Audacity-FFmpeg/README.md

 It's a common term in programming.
 It refers to a basic test to quickly evaluate whether a claim or the result of a calculation can possibly be true.
 In this case, we're testing that our copy of FFmpeg is actually working correctly by just converting an image back to itself.
 If it can't do that right, something has gone horribly wrong.

 ### Back to FFmpeg
+So in essence,

+	ffmpeg.exe -s 1920x1920 -f rawvideo  -pix_fmt rgb24 -i flowers.raw -f rawvideo -pix_fmt rgb24 flowers-sanity-check.raw

-So in essence, it takes a 1920x1920 raw RGB 24-bit image called "flowers.raw" and converts it back to a raw RGB 24-bit image "flowers-sanity-check.raw".
+ takes a 1920x1920 raw RGB 24-bit image called "flowers.raw" and converts it back to a raw RGB 24-bit image "flowers-sanity-check.raw".
 This should make an identical copy of the image under a different name.

 You should see the following, or something like it: